Holiday Bazaar returns to Sarasota Municipal Auditorium

 Street fair is added to the mix

-Tote bags are passed out by local roller derby league, the Bradentucky Bombers, to the first 100 adult’ish humans who enter the main auditorium at the stroke of Noon.
+Tote bags are passed out by a local roller derby league team, the Bradentucky Bombers, to the first 100 who enter the main auditorium at noon.
 Totes are screened with artwork created specifically for the show and are filled with vendor swag and coupons that may be used during Atomic.

-Admission to the Main Auditorium is $5 for adults, kids 12 and under get in free to that room.
-On a budget?
-The Bay Front room and Street Fair are free to enter.
+Admission to the main auditorium is $5 for adults.
+Kids 12 and under get in free to that room.
+The Bay Front Room and Street Fair are free to enter.
 Food trucks and the auditorium cantina will be open for hungry shoppers.
-Atomic is family friendly to PG-Rated adult content.
+Atomic is family friendly, with PG-rated content.

-For more information about Atomic Holiday Bazaar contact Adrien Lucas at 941-539-9044 or email at atomicholidaybazaar@gmail.com.
+For more information about Atomic Holiday Bazaar contact Adrien Lucas at 941-539-9044 or email at atomicholiday bazaar@gmail.com.

 Post a comment as